simple-icons/svglint/README.md

 ## Config

 In order to specify what should be linted SVGLint must be given a configuration object.
 If you are using the CLI, this configuration object is read from the file specified by `--config`.
 This defaults to `.svglintrc.js`, which will be searched for up through the directory tree - this is similar to tools such as ESLint.
+If no configuration file is found searching up the directory tree, a configuration file located in the user's home directory is used (i.e. "$HOME/.svglintrc.js" on Unix-like systems).

 This configuration file should export a single object, of the format: